access-ci-org/Toolkit-Docs/docs/toolkits/openstack-planning-guide.md

 As a user of a commercial cloud, you are also susceptible to varying degrees of vendor lock-in.
 To programmatically manage resources on one of the three largest commercial clouds is to use proprietary APIs that do not natively inter-operate with each other.
 Commercial clouds also offer proprietary services (like [AWS Lambda](https://en.wikipedia.org/wiki/AWS_Lambda)), which can be useful, but clients become locked into using these services.
 There is often a vendor-neutral alternative to a given vendor-specific service which still works on the commercial provider's infrastructure.
 (One example is [Fission](https://fission.io) as an alternative to AWS Lambda.)

 It should not be under-stated how convenient it is to have someone else maintain a cloud for you!
 This toolkit will get you started with a basic cloud system, but to design, build, operate, and maintain a performant, large-scale, production-quality cloud, you must develop specialized skills on your team (or in yourself), enumerated in the section below.
 Any IT engineer can learn these skills, but they go well beyond basic Linux systems administration.
 At a research institution, these are difficult skills to hire for.
-This guide will get you on your way, but understand it is a journey.
+Still, this guide will help you begin the journey.

 For smaller organizations, and organizations with less technology-demanding missions, savvy consumption of commercial cloud services may support the mission more efficiently than building and operating an OpenStack cloud in-house.
 Researchers at US-based organizations may also qualify for an allocation on [Jetstream2](https://jetstream-cloud.org), a national-scale, production-quality OpenStack cloud for science and engineering research.